Paris bans nightime food and drink delivery to tackle worsening COVID-19 crisis

 PARIS (Reuters) - Paris will ban delivery and takeaway services for prepared food and alcohol between 2200 and 0600 local time from Friday to limit the spread of the coronavirus, police said on Thursday.

-The police prefecture also said in a statement that the sale and consumption of alcoholic drinks in public spaces would be banned at night from Nov 6.
+The police prefecture also said the sale and consumption of alcoholic drinks in public spaces would be banned at night from Nov 6.

 President Emmanuel Macron imposed a new lockdown last month, forcing non-essential shops - such as those not selling basic foods or medicines - to close, and making people use signed documents to justify being out on the streets.